ainflask/conversation-setup-prompts/README.md

-   "problem": "This is your main problem to solve", "goal": "This is the outcome you want out of your problem", "constraints": "This is your explicit constraints you want to emphasize with your agent", "chathints": "This is some extra chat instructions or hints you want to convey to your agent" }
+   "problem": "This is your main problem to solve", "goal": "This is the outcome you want out of your problem", "constraints": "This is your explicit constraints you want to emphasize with your agent", "chat_hints": "This is some extra chat instructions or hints you want to convey to your agent" }
 ```